IdentityPython/SATOSA/doc/README.md

 ```

 where the keys are the internal attribute names defined in `internal_attributes.yaml`.
-The path to that file must be set in the environment variable `SATOSA_STATIC_ATTRIBUTES`.

 #### Filtering attribute values

 Attribute values delivered from the target provider can be filtered based on a per target provider per requester basis
 using the `FilterAttributeValues` class.
 See the [example configuration](../example/plugins/microservices/filter_attributes.yaml.example).

-The filters are described as regular expressions in a YAML file.
-The path to that file must be set in the environment
+The filters are described as regular expressions in a YAML file with the following structure:
-variable `SATOSA_ATTRIBUTE_FILTER`.
-The filters are described by the following structure:

 ```yaml
 <target_provider>: